 Two of my favorite films deal with this concept of home: both protagonists are searching for it, and also choosing it for themselves.
 The film Lion and the film Brooklyn (both released in 2016) tell the stories of people who are searching for home while also choosing where home is for themselves in their young adult lives.

 Lion tells the true story of how, as a five-year-old, Saroo Brierley was separated from his home in India by accident.
-He boarded an empty train that later relocated while he was asleep, stranding him in a bustling Kolkata (then called Calcutta), where he didn’t know the language or the proper pronunciation of the name of his village, and had with no one to care for him.
+He boarded an empty train that later relocated while he was asleep, stranding him in bustling Kolkata (then called Calcutta), where he didn’t know the language or the proper pronunciation of the name of his village, and had no one to care for him.
 He survived on the streets, narrowly escaping death, and ended up at an orphanage where he was adopted by a Caucasian couple, Sue and John Brierley, from Hobart, Tasmania.

 The second part of the film follows him as a young man starting business courses with the goal of becoming a hotel manager.
 All it takes is the sight and smell of a traditional Indian desert—thin, curly, deep-fried wheat flour covered in sugar syrup, called jalebi—while at an Indian friend’s house to jar his memory of his childhood home.
 With so many unanswered questions, he suffers a crisis of identity, knowing he is not originally from his home in Tasmania.
 He is ‘lost’ and he feels the overwhelming need to find his original home and family in order to be at peace.
 With the help of an emerging GPS technology called Google Earth, he tangibly satisfies that need, meets it face to face, and yet makes the ultimate decision to stay in the home he grew up in, and with the parents who raised him.